LoginRadius/engineering-portal/content/how-to-mitigate-ddos-attack/index.md

 ![How to mitigate DDoS attack?](How-to-mitigate-DDoS-attack.png)

 #### 1. Traffic Monitoring
 Application traffic monitoring is important.
 We can identify most of the attacks using the proper monitoring.
-Commonly DDoS attacks are made with high volume traffic but DDoS attacks could be possible with a single HTTP request in case the request is targeting a vulnerable endpoint.
+Commonly DDoS attacks are made with high volume traffic but DDoS attacks could be possible with a single vulnerable HTTP endpoint.

 Whenever traffic exceeds a defined threshold then you should get some alert or notification.
 You need to do the proper configuration for the alerting in your monitoring tools it helps you for identifying the DDoS attack as early as possible and mitigate damage.